How MindMapping Can Help YOU

 There are almost no limits to the uses mind mapping can be put to in the corporate world.
 Software coders use it to help with defining solutions to a particular situation.
 Project managers use it to define goals and objectives at the initiation of the project.
 Those at the higher end of the managerial spectrum who are responsible for strategic planning initiatives make use of mind mapping to clearly conceptualize and organize your strategic planning ideas.

 No wonder then, that mind mapping training is big business in the corporate world.
 Companies spend millions of dollars every year hiring coaches for the day who can help executives refine and streamline their decision making and planning processes.
-Mind mapping software are also a great tool for those who want to move beyond pencil and paper to make use of these wonderful tools on the computer screen.

 Mind mapping in Project management